 - Empresas ICA in the restructuring of over $3.5 billion of indebtedness through a Mexican concurso mercantil proceeding.

-- Automotores Gildemeister in the 2016 and 2019 multijurisdictional restructurings of over $700 million of debt.
+- Automotores Gildemeister in the 2016 and 2019 multijurisdictional distressed exchange offers for over $700 million of debt.

-- Alsacia & Express in the restructuring of over $350 million of debt of through a Chapter 11 case.
+- Inversiones Alsacia S.A. in the restructuring of over $350 million of debt through a prepackaged Chapter 11 case and subsequently through distressed exchange offers.

-- Casas GEO in over $1 billion of debt through a Mexican concurso proceeding.
+- Casas GEO in over $1 billion of debt through a Mexican concurso mercantil proceeding.

 - Autopistas del Sol and Hipotecaria Su Casita in voluntary exchange offers.